What is a barista?

 He/she, depending upon the employer, and the nature of the job, may be involved in the following processes:

-- Select a machine as adept in creating an unsurpassed shot of coffee as the barista
+- Select a machine as adept in creating an unprecedented shot of coffee as the barista

 - Set the precise temperature for extraction to elicit the proper flavour